-9 Little Tips To Greatly Improve Your Softball Game
+9 Softball Tips To Improve Your Softball Game

 One thing you’ll quickly learn about softball camp is that there’s always something to learn.
 Competitive players can always push themselves to better their play and make themselves more invaluable to the team, and that takes constant effort.
 This means that no matter how long you’ve been playing, there’s always a tip or two that you can add to your game to improve it.
-If you’re looking to step your game up, here are 9 tips you can start putting into practice right away.
+If you’re looking to get better at softball, here are 9 tips you can start putting into practice right away.

 You can’t win a game if you’re not putting points on the board, so let’s start with offense.

 Softball Tips for Offense